HristoKolev/webpack-workshop/README.md

 npm i -D html-webpack-plugin
 ```

-- Add the plugin to the webpack plugins section
+- Add the plugin to the webpack plugins section in `webpack.config.js`

 ```
 const HtmlWebpackPlugin = require('html-webpack-plugin');